d2l-ai/d2l-en/chapter_recommender-systems/autorec.md

 ## Implementing the Model

 A typical autoencoder consists of an encoder and a decoder.
 The encoder projects the input to hidden representations and the decoder maps the hidden layer to the reconstruction layer.
-We follow this practice and create the encoder and decoder with dense layers.
+We follow this practice and create the encoder and decoder with fully connected layers.
 The activation of encoder is set to `sigmoid` by default and no activation is applied for decoder.
 Dropout is included after the encoding transformation to reduce over-fitting.
 The gradients of unobserved inputs are masked out to ensure that only observed ratings contribute to the model learning process.

 ```{.python .input  n=2}
 class AutoRec(nn.Block):